uxxman/raif/README.md

 # => "Hello!
 How can I assist you today?"
 ```

-All calls to `Raif::Llm#chat` will create and return a `Raif::ModelCompletion` record, providing you a log of all interactions with the LLM.
 The `Raif::ModelCompletion` class will also handle parsing the response for you, should you ask for a different response format.
 You can also provide a `system_prompt` to the `chat` method:
 ```
 llm = Raif.llm(:open_ai_gpt_4o)
 messages = [